EliasManj/banxico-api/README.md

 ## Overview

-BanxicoApi is a Python class designed to interact with the Banxico (Banco de México) API.
+BanxicoApi is a Python package designed to interact with the Banxico (Banco de México) API.
 It allows users to fetch economic and financial series data, including metadata, and provides methods to handle data ranges and specific series codes.

 ## Usage